The campus where Ted Bundy abducted Donna Gail Manson

 Crime Scene Location in Olympia, Washington

-On March 12th, 1974, Donna Gail Manson disappeared after leaving this dorm building on the Evergreen State College campus in Olympia, Washington.
+On March 12th, 1974, Manson disappeared after leaving her dorm building at 4319 Indian Pipe Loop NW.

-Although serial killer Ted Bundy eventually confessed to murdering the 19-year-old, her remains have never been found.
+Although Bundy eventually confessed to murdering the 19-year-old, her remains have never been found.

 The disappearance of Donna Manson

-At around 7 p.m. on March 12th, 1974, Manson left her dorm room to attend a folk dancing class at the College Activities Building on campus.
+At around 7 p.m. on March 12th, 1974, Manson left her dorm room to attend a folk dancing class at the nearby College Activities Building.

-For example, Bundy may have approached the young college student and asked her to help him carry something to his car.
+For example, he may have approached the young college student and asked her to help him carry something to his car.

-Another possibility is that they crossed paths somewhere else.
-This is because a campus security guard reported seeing Manson multiple times on a nearby road between 8 p.m. and 9:30 p.m.
+It is also possible that they crossed paths somewhere else, as a campus security guard reported seeing Manson multiple times on a nearby road between 8 p.m. and 9:30 p.m.
 By that stage, the jazz recital would have been in full swing.

-Manson was a partier who liked to hitchhike and couch-surf.
+Manson liked to party, hitchhike, and couch surf.
 She also had a habit of leaving for days at a time.
 Consequently, it took nearly a week for one of her roommates to report her missing.

-When the investigation into her disappearance kicked into gear, many students and staff members had already left the campus for spring break.
+When the investigation into her disappearance finally kicked into gear, many students and staff members had already left Evergreen State College for spring break.
 Unfortunately, this meant that the police didn't get the chance to interview a number of witnesses until the end of March.

 By that stage, many small and seemingly unimportant details may have been lost to the passage of time.

 He also made the highly dubious claim that he had reduced the teenager's skull to ashes by burning it in the fireplace of his girlfriend's house.

 Unfortunately, despite two searches of the suspected burial site, investigators were unable to find any trace of her remains.